Hamas official survives Israeli attack that kills two others in Lebanon

 The Times of Israel daily reported that the person targeted was Basel Salah, describing him as a recruiter for Hamas in Gaza and the West Bank.

-The attack was the second attack in Lebanon this week beyond the border region with Israel.
+The strike was the second attack in Lebanon this week beyond the border region with Israel.

 “This was deep inside Lebanon, approximately 60km [37 miles] from the border with Israel, outside the battleground where the Israeli army and the Lebanese group Hezbollah have been exchanging fire, triggered by the war on Gaza,” Khodr said.